photo credit: UVM OSCR Community Coalition and ISGOOD

 See below for current volunteer opportunities:

 Can you spare two hours a week to help bring equity and justice to Burlington?
+Do you identify as BIPOC, LGBTQ+ or someone with lived experience in the criminal-legal system?

 We invite you to join fellow community members in addressing the impact of crime from the perspective of a responsible party (offender) and affected party (victim).
 This group will explore the harms that have been done to individuals and the community and will help the responsible party make amends.